 So if you’re looking for a natural way to improve your sleep quality, consider drinking lavender tea before bed.

 3. Valerian root

 Valerian root is a herb with a long history of relieving stress and enhancing sleep.
 It has also been used to treat different ailments such as headaches, nervousness, and palpitations.

 It’s among the most common sleep aid herbs in Europe and the United States.
 The root is usually dried and sold as tea but is also available in capsule form.

 Valeria root is effective in enhancing sleep due to the presence of 2 sedatives; valepotriates and sesquiterpenes.

-A study involving people with sleep difficulties reported improved sleep without any side effects like.
+Another study involving people with sleep difficulties reported improved sleep without any side effects.
 In the study, 89 percent of the participants reported improved sleep while 44 percent reported better sleep.

 In a similar study, a liquid form of valerian root extract decreased the time taken to fall asleep with improved overall sleep quality compared to those who did not use the extract.